from small one page howto to huge articles all in one place

 DESCRIPTION

-setxattr() sets the value of the extended attribute identified by name and associated with the given path in the file system.
-The size of the value must be specified.
+setxattr() sets the value of the extended attribute identified by name and associated with the given path in the filesystem.
+The size argument specifies the size (in bytes) of value; a zero-length value is permitted.

 lsetxattr() is identical to setxattr(), except in the case of a symbolic link, where the extended attribute is set on the link itself, not the file that it refers to.